 The innervation of the heart refers to the network of nerves that are responsible for the functioning of the heart.
 The heart is innervated by sympathetic and parasympathetic fibres from the autonomic branch of the peripheral nervous system.

-The network of nerves supplying the heart receives contributions from the right and left vagus nerves, as well as contributions from the sympathetic trunk.
+The network of nerves supplying the heart is called the cardiac plexus.
+It receives contributions from the right and left vagus nerves, as well as contributions from the sympathetic trunk.
 These are responsible for influencing heart rate, cardiac output, and contraction forces of the heart.